ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 Remember to clear the cache afterwards.

 As an alternative to manually applying the patch, you can use [composer-patches](https://github.com/cweagans/composer-patches).
-You can apply patches received from eZ Support, community or the others by using your `composer.json` file.
+You can apply patches received from the Support, community or the others by using your `composer.json` file.
 For checking the versions you are on, refer to your `composer.lock`.
 All you need is to specify which package will receive patches and give the path/URL to the actual file.
 This should be done inside the `extra` section.
 Packages which should receive patches